American Cocker Spaniel With Hepatitis

 Sweet potato, carrot, apple, pear are great but not with the meat.
 Need to leave at least 2 hours between them.
 Best is to give the root veg and fruits in the morning, on an empty stomach.
 Then a few hours later, give the meat etc.

 Coconut oil is great.
 You can mix it with the meat, but most dogs and even cats love to lick it off your fingers, the floor, a spoon ... delicious!
 Just keep it as simple and natural as possible.
 It's much easier for the body.
-Have a look at my website and see what's in PET Plus and why.
+Have a look at my website and see what's in PET Plus and why it's necessary to feed PET Plus to cats and dogs.
 Hope that helps.